Porsche 911 (classic): 3.2 Carrera / E, F, G, H, I, J and K series (1984–1989)

 Driving refinement and motor reliability were improved with an upgrade of the fuel and ignition control components to a L-Jetronic with Bosch Motronics 2 DME (Digital Motor Electronics system).
 An improvement in fuel-efficiency was due to the DME providing a petrol cut-off on the overrun.
 Changes in the fuel map & chip programming from October 1986, further improved the power to 217 PS at 5,900 rpm for North American delivered cars as well as for other markets requesting low emissions, like Germany.
 Custom-mapped chips remain a popular upgrade.
 The fuel relay that is mounted externally on the DME is known to be a weak point of the system.

 Three basic models were available throughout the Carrera years – coupé, targa and cabriolet.
 When launched in 1984 in the United States, the prices of the 911 Carrera lineup were $31,950 for the coupé, $33,450 for the targa and $36,450 for the cabriolet.
 Almost indistinguishable from the SC, external clues are the front fog lights, which were integrated into the front valance in the Carrera.
 Very modest cosmetic changes were made throughout the lifespan of the Carrera, with a redesigned dash featuring larger air conditioning vents appearing in 1986.

-Two special editions of the Carrera were produced – the "Commemorative Edition" in 1988 to commemorate 250,000 911s produced and an "Anniversary" edition in 1989 which was the model's 25th year of production.
+Two special editions of the Carrera were produced – the "Commemorative Edition" in 1988, to commemorate 250,000 911s produced and an "Anniversary" edition in 1989, which was the model's 25th year of production.
 Both were cosmetic packages with limited production.

 In 1984, Porsche also introduced the M491 option.
 Officially called the Supersport, it was commonly known as the "Turbo-look".
-It was a style that resembled the Porsche 930 Turbo with wide wheel arches and the distinctive "tea tray” tail.
+It was a style that resembled the Porsche 930 Turbo with wide wheel arches and the distinctive "tea tray" tail.
 It featured the stiffer turbo suspension and the superior turbo braking system as well as the wider turbo wheels.
-Sales of the Supersport were particularly strong for its first two years in the United States because the desirable 930 was not available.
+Sales of the Supersport were particularly strong for its first two years in the United States because the desirable 930 Turbo was not available.